AdvancedServicesEngineeringFudan2018/lectures/README.md

 **Lab report: at 14:00 students will report their initial decision/design on data concerns for their project.**

-## Lecture 4: Big data service systems: Models, Elasticity, and Platforms
+## Lecture 4: Big data service systems: Models and Platforms

 ### Lecture content